 So, you won’t get poisoned by eating tea leaves.

-Furthermore, ingesting the right kind of whole tea leaves provides some beneficial nutrients that you won’t get by just drinking tea.
+Furthermore, ingesting the right kind of whole tea leaves may provide some beneficial nutrients that you won’t get by just drinking tea.

 However, some types of tea types aren’t really that palatable when eaten.

-And also, there are some potential concerns to consider if you decide to eat tea leaves, so keep reading to learn more about this topic.
+And also, there are some potential concerns (that we will cover later) to consider if you decide to eat tea leaves.

 Best types of tea to eat their leaves